 I like to think that life is simple.
 Moral rules, right and wrong, justice and injustice – are all based on timeless, simple principles that worked the same for prehistoric and early civilized man as they do for us today.

 We, unfortunately live in an advanced age, with massive control apparatus (also known as “government”).
-This massive apparatus – run by millions of little drones called beaurocrats – has a massive program that it implements with the help of its affiliates (media, industry, academia, etc.) to convince us that the new age requires something new.
+This massive apparatus – run by millions of bureaucrats – has a massive program that it implements with the help of its affiliates (media, industry, academia, etc.) to convince us that the new age requires something new.
 New laws, new standards, new definitions of justice and above all new morality.

 I reject this.